 The variety of periods of settlement in the City mean that various suburbs are at quite different periods in the suburb lifecycle.
 In the northern and eastern areas of the City such as Bayswater, Boronia and Ferntree Gully, the original settlers have passed on, resulting in a diversity of age groups.
 Areas such as Wantirna and Wantirna South by contrast are expected to experience some renewal over the next 15-20 years.
 There is pressure for further residential development catering for existing residents of Knox, residents of areas to the west (Cities of Whitehorse and Monash) and overseas.
 Some loss of population to developing areas further south east can be expected to continue over the forecast period.

-There are also significant differences in the supply of residential property within the LGA that will also have a major influence in structuring different population and household futures within the City over the forecast period.
-Wantirna South, Rowville and Ferntree Gully are expected to experience the largest amount of new residential development over the forecast period, followed by Boronia and Bayswater.
+There are also significant differences in the supply of residential property within the City that will also have a major influence in structuring different population and household futures over the forecast period.
+Wantirna South, Rowville and Ferntree Gully are expected to experience the largest amount of new residential development, followed by Boronia and Bayswater.
 This development will generally take the form of medium density development and development of former non-residential uses, however in the case of Rowville and Ferntree Gully, some small pockets of greenfield development will occur in the early forecast period.
 By contrast, The Basin and Upper Ferntree Gully are not expected to add significant numbers of new dwellings over the forecast period.

 DISCLAIMER: While all due care has been taken to ensure that the content of this website is accurate and current, there may be errors or omissions in it and no legal responsibility is accepted for the information and opinions in this website.